 The Road to Hana can be truly memorable if you know what to expect.
 This winding road isn’t for those prone to car sickness or an aversion to narrow roads that barely fit two lanes of traffic.
 But if you are up for a little adventure and lots of stunning scenery, this experience fits the bill.
 The dense rainforest, the tropical fruit stands along the road, the thrill of discovering a hidden waterfall, the charming town of Hana…all well worth the drive!

 From tropical beaches to pine tree forests, Maui’s upcountry is a literal breath of fresh air.
 The elevation offers one of the most spectacular views of Maui without battling the crowds to snag a picture.
 There are plenty of unique activities up here depending on your interests.
 Scout out the local Maui wine tasting or the farm-to-table dining up here!

-Mahalo to Guest Blogger Hawaii Web Group for their contribution to this great article!
+Mahalo to Hawaii Web Group for their collaboration on this great article!

 - Looking for Maui deals?
 Sign up here for our free monthly Maui Deals & Steals enewsletter with the latest book-direct deals from our advertisers.

 Candy Aluli, Publisher

 (Note: We recognize and respect the significance of the ‘okina and kahakō markings in the written Hawaiian language; however, we have omitted those diacritical markings on our site in order to integrate with the more common spellings used in online searches.)

 ©Copyright 2016-Present Maui Accommodations Guide.
 If you wish to share content from our site, you may do so only by publishing a link to our original content on MauiAccommodations.com, so full and clear credit is given to us.
 Any other unauthorized use and/or duplication of any materials on this site (either text or photos) without our express and written permission is strictly prohibited.
 For permission to use excerpts or photos from our site, please contact the publisher.
 Mahalo!